AlaSQL/ala-wiki/Home.md

 ### About AlaSQL

-AlaSQL applys SQL opperations to JavaScript arrays and objects therefore the library can best be described as a JavaScript SQL database.
+AlaSQL applies SQL opperations to JavaScript arrays and objects therefore the library can best be described as a JavaScript SQL database.

 The API is designed for: